th3p3ngu1n/fcc-csharp-cert/README.md

 ## Add Logic to C# Console Applications
 Unlock the power of logic in C# console applications.
 Learn how to add logic and decision-making capabilities to your code, enabling your applications to make dynamic choices and respond intelligently to different scenarios.

+## Work with Variable Data in C# Console Applications
+Discover the versatility of variable data in C# console applications.
+Harness the ability to store and manipulate different types of data, such as numbers and text, as you delve into the essential concepts of variables and data handling.